FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Create resources interface and test upload to S3 Bucket
 - Make unit outline and unit breakdown descriptive
 - Implement reset password functionality.
+- The logout and login buttons need some addition words .
+I might resort into using a brieve sidebar menu also which is to be borrowed from the church application.

 ##### CHUNK 3